 At Westside Tile, we highly recommend that all saltillo tile flooring is installed by a certified and insured contractor.
 Because saltillo is an unglazed variety of clay that is very porous and stain prone, it is very important that it is installed and sealed properly in order to prevent any build-up of grout, mortar, or other debris.

 We understand that before fully committing to a saltillo tile installation, homeowners and property owners might have questions about the process and outcome when choosing to remodel your home or building.
-Here, our team of tile professionals have answered the most common questions we receive about saltillo tile!
+Here, our team of tile professionals has answered the most common questions we receive about saltillo tile!

 How much does saltillo tile cost?

 Depending on the tile contractor you partner up with, saltillo tile can cost anywhere from $4 to $6 per square foot.
 Compared to other tile flooring options, saltillo is one of the most cost-effective.
-However, keep in mind that saltillo tile will require more resealing than other materials.
+However, keep in mind that the saltillo tile will require more resealing than other materials.

 What is the best upkeep and maintenance for my saltillo tile flooring?

-We recommend either a thorough sweeping or mopping your saltillo tile with white vinegar diluted in warm water.
+We recommend either a thorough sweeping or mopping your Saltillo tile with white vinegar diluted in warm water.
 Although saltillo tile is subject to more wear and tear, it’s day-to-day maintenance and upkeep is fairly simple.

 Which cleaner is the best for my saltillo tile?

-When it comes to floor care for your saltillo tile, it’s important to dilute any off-the-shelf cleaning products you plan on using.
+When it comes to floor care for your Saltillo tile, it’s important to dilute any off-the-shelf cleaning products you plan on using.
 Using a simple solution of white vinegar and water will remove any grease, dirt, or debris without stripping away any of the sealant, which you will want to keep intact for as long as possible.